EngFlow/example/README.md

 - `ios`:

+  This will only work on a macOS device with XCode (and the necessary iPhone simulators) installed.

   ```
   # --config=ios is needed to properly set up the device simulators for testing
   bazel build --config=ios //ios:all